The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 The vendor requires a 3-year commitment but won’t show you the API documentation until after you sign the contract

 If they’re hiding the technical docs, the docs are bad.
-This means your integrations will be harder and more expensive than the sales team promised.
+Your integrations will be harder and more expensive than the sales team promised.
 Ask for API docs during evaluation, not after.

-The demo always uses pristine sample data with 50 contacts.
+The demo always uses pristine sample data with a handful of contacts.
 They refuse to let you import your actual messy dataset for a trial

-Your real data has duplicates, missing fields, and inconsistent formatting.
-A CRM that only looks good with clean data will be a disaster from day one.
+Real data has duplicates, missing fields, and inconsistent formatting.
+A CRM that only looks good with clean data will struggle from day one.
 Insist on a sandbox with your actual export.

 The sales rep can’t give you a straight answer on SSO pricing and says “we’ll work that out in contracting”

-This means SSO is gated to an Enterprise tier that costs 2–3x what they’ve been quoting.
+This usually means SSO is gated to an Enterprise tier that costs materially more than what they’ve been quoting.
 If they won’t say the number, the number is bad.

-Data export requires a Professional Services engagement or a support ticket with a 2-week SLA
+Data export requires a Professional Services engagement or a support ticket with a multi-week SLA

 This is a lock-in strategy, not a technical limitation.
 If getting your own data out requires paying the vendor, your renewal negotiation leverage drops to zero.

 The SE who ran the demo disappears after signing.
-Your “dedicated CSM” manages 150 accounts and responds in 3–5 business days
+The “dedicated CSM” is carrying a heavy account load and responds in several business days

 The people who sold you on the product are not the people supporting you.
 Ask during evaluation: “What is the CSM-to-account ratio?”
-If it’s above 50:1, expect self-service with a human label.
+Above the mid-double digits, expect self-service with a human label.

-Implementation “typically takes 1–2 weeks” for a team migrating 5 years of data from another CRM
+Implementation “typically takes 1 to 2 weeks” for a team migrating several years of data from another CRM

-Realistic CRM migrations with data cleanup, field mapping, and user training take 4–12 weeks for mid-market teams.
-If the vendor promises faster, they’re not planning the data migration — they’re skipping it.
+Realistic CRM migrations with data cleanup, field mapping, and user training take roughly a month to a quarter for mid-market teams.
+If the vendor promises faster, they’re not planning the data migration.
+They’re skipping it.

 Get the CRM buying cheat sheet